mrismanaziz/Reforestation/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## Why do mathematicians hate the U.S.?
+Because it's indivisible.